-Innovative in all aspects of the design, it creates exciting new possibilities for mobile robots.
-Its wheel frame powers through barriers that have limited the mobility of mobile robots for many years.
+Innovative in all aspects of the design, our wheel frame creates exciting new possibilities for mobile robots, and powers through barriers that have limited the mobility of mobile robots for many years.
 With its innovative design, our wheel frame makes it possible to create fast agile mobile robots, that are low energy consuming and can easily climb curbs if needed.
 The steering is very precise and allows for high speed, optional movements and manoeuvrability.

 THE 5 ADVANTAGES OF OUR WHEEL FRAME

 With our patented wheel frame chassis, patent: WO2015197069, you can drive your mobile robot around where normal mobile robots would get stuck.
 Our wheel frame can even perform a full 360-degree turn on a 30% sloping surface if needed.
 These factors dramatically improve the mobile capabilities of mobile robots.